nafets227/finance/README.md

 from accidently modifying any bookings their access rights are restricted.
 You need to list all userIDs in the Environment variable DB_USERS, then start the container and it will grant the restricted rights.

+##Alerting
+If MAIL_TO is set, every run will send the bookings of the last 7 days plus the current balance ot MAIL_ACCOUNTS to MAIL_TO.
+The delivery will be based on SMTP to MAIL_URL.
+Authentication to the mail server is not yet supported.

 ## Environment Variables
 * MYSQL_HOST gives the DNS name or IP adress of the host that holds the database.
 * MYSQL_DATABASE name of the database